hyperthunk/annotations/README.md

 a function which calls back into your module directly.

-In order to utilise (2), your `codegen/3` should return tuples which contain `{Name, fun()}` where `Name` is the name you wish to export and the corresponding fun is the function you wish to generate.
-The idea of this API is that you can use the `codegen` module from `parse_trans` to generate your function conveniently, and have the annotation processing engine deal with the rest.
+In order to utilise (2), your `codegen/3` should return tuples which contain `{Name, Fun}` where `Name` is the name you wish to export and the corresponding function definition is the function you wish to generate.
+The idea of this API is that you can use the `codegen` module from `parse_trans` to generate your function conveniently, and have the annotation processing engine deal with the wiring.

 For an example of code generation in practise, take a look at the [delegate](https://github.com/hyperthunk/delegate) library.